Minnesota’s personal injury laws, accident rates, and liability minimums.

 Learn more about Minnesota laws, your litigation, the insurance, and your case.
 You can’t and shouldn’t have to fight this battle alone.
 At Baker Street Funding, our litigation funding team understands the hardships a victim suffers either from injuries or institutional litigations.
 We are committed to providing Minnesota plaintiffs the financial assistance they need quickly.
 To learn more about your legal funding options in Minnesota, contact us today at (888) 711-3599 or fill out our no-obligation application today.

-MN cities we funded:
+MN cities we typically fund:

 - North Mankate